When it comes to search engine optimization, we can all agree that links are the real MVPs.

-Aside from their role (however small) in determining relevancy, it’s also important to recognize that links retain value for users; they serve as references, aid in site navigation, and facilitate access to relevant external or internal content.
+Besides search engines, links also serve as references, aid in site navigation, and facilitate access to relevant external or internal content for users.

 P/S: Bonus content is inside to help you get steps ahead of everyone else when building your link profile.